 Your response should begin with the desired newspaper headline that you hope to read about your city at the end of 2027.
-Make sure it solves the problem in Question 2!
+Make sure it solves the problem you identified in Module 2!

 EXAMPLE B

 Technical Assistance (TA) Network Reaches 1,500 BIPOC-owned Small Businesses to Drive Inclusive Economic Recovery